House of Pacific Relations International Cottages

 The House of Pacific Relations International Cottages is a complex of cottages in Balboa Park in San Diego, California.
-Built for the 1935 California Pacific International Exposition, they currently house 34 groups that "promote multicultural goodwill and understanding through educational and cultural programs".
+Built for the 1935 California Pacific International Exposition, they currently house 39 member nations that "promote multicultural goodwill and understanding through educational and cultural programs".
 Groups that do not have their own cottage meet in the nearby Hall of Nations.
 The United Nations Association of San Diego operates separately out of the neighboring United Nations Building.

 In 2021, the House of Pacific Relations International Cottages expanded, adding nine new cottages for Mexico, Panama, the Philippines, Peru, India, Korea, Palestine, Turkey, and the Chamorro people (indigenous people of the Mariana Islands).

+In 2025, the House of Somalia was added as the first cottage representing an African nation.

 Cottages

 Current cottages

 There are 31 cultures represented in the park represented by 30 cottages.
 Prior to 1992, Czechoslovakia was represented as a single cottage, and since its partition, both cultures still share the same cottage.
 The current 30 cottages are: